Crews battle ‘fire whirls’ in California blaze in Mojave Desert

 “While these can be fascinating to observe they are a very dangerous natural phenomena that can occur during wildfires,” the park service wrote.

-The blaze was about 20% contained on Monday.
 Crews expected to face limited visibility due to the fire’s thick smoke.
 The cause of the York Fire remains under investigation.

 To the southwest, the Bonny Fire burned about 3.6 square miles (9.3 square kilometers) in the rugged hills of Riverside County.
+The blaze was about 20% contained on Monday.

 More than 1,300 people were ordered to evacuate their homes Saturday near the community of Aguanga that is home to horse ranches and wineries.